ionvop/ivvbscript/README.md

 `-i <filePath>` Sets the path of the source code to be transpiled.

 `-o <filePath>` Sets the path where the transpiled code will be written to.
-If not declared, the program will run directly from its source code.
+If not declared, the program will run directly from the source code.

 `-p` Prints the entire transpiled code to the terminal.